Explore the Art of Indic Origin

 In an era of widespread misinformation, disseminating accurate information is vital.
 We are committed to serving communities through our platform.

-OUR HISTORY
+OUR STORY

 Deepak Shimkhada’s passion for photography began in his youth.
 During high school, his older brother gifted him a box camera, sparking his interest in black-and-white photography.
 Over time, his collection of photographs grew.
 In the 1970s, as color photography became more accessible, he transitioned to a 35mm SLR camera, capturing vivid color images.